ranitham/mindbody-laravel/src/docs/Api/ClientApi.md

 Get client records that would be considered duplicates of the client values passed in.

-This endpoint gets client records that would be considered duplicates based on case-insensitive matching of the client’s first name, last name, and email.
+This endpoint gets client records that would be considered duplicates based on case-insensitive matching of the client's first name, last name, and email.
 For there to be results, all three parameters must match a client record.
 This endpoint requires staff user credentials.
 An empty `ClientDuplicates` object in the response from this endpoint indicates that there were no client records found that match the first name, last name, and email fields passed in.
-If one client record is returned, it is not a duplicate itself, but no other client record can be created or updated that would match this client’s first name, last name, and email combination.
+If one client record is returned, it is not a duplicate itself, but no other client record can be created or updated that would match this client's first name, last name, and email combination.
 If more than one client record is returned, these clients are duplicates of each other.We recommend discussing with the business how they would like to resolve duplicate records in the event the response contains more than one client record.Businesses can use the Merge Duplicate Clients tool in the Core Business Mode software to resolve the duplicate client records.

 ### Example
 ```php